 We provide investment management services to our fiduciary customers, designed to help meet their current and future needs.
 Our products aim to provide sustainable, risk-adjusted investment returns and appropriate income streams.

-We invest funds on behalf of our fiduciary customers, including our charitable trusts, in either our Common Fund or our Public Trust Investment Services.
+We invest funds on behalf of our fiduciary customers, including our charitable trusts, in our Common Fund or our Public Trust Investment Service.

-Our Common Fund (around \$300 million as at 31 March 2024) is used primarily for Retail customers requiring shorter term liquidity and for our Fee Protect Customers.
+Our Common Fund (around \$315 million as at 31 March 2025) is used primarily for Retail customers requiring shorter term liquidity and for our Fee Protect customers.
 Deposits held in our Common Fund are government guaranteed.

-In addition, we have around \$1 billion funds under management in our Public Trust Investment Services (as at 31 March 2024).
+In addition, we have around \$1.2 billion funds under management in our Public Trust Investment Service (as at 31 March 2025).
 These funds comprise assets we manage on behalf of clients with longer-term investment needs, which includes the charities Public Trust administers.

-Public Trust Investment Services funds are managed within a well-defined investment policy and governance framework.
+All funds are managed within well-defined investment policies and a robust governance framework.